 PGIM Real Estate Finance Minimum Qualifications

-PGIM Real Estate Finance has a minimum credit score, DSCR, occupancy and cash reserve requirements for their commercial portfolio loans.
+PGIM Real Estate Finance has a minimum credit score, DSCR, occupancy, and cash reserve requirements for its commercial portfolio loans.

 Qualifications for PGIM Real Estate Finance portfolio loans include:

 - Occupancy: Three months or more stable occupancy at 90%